 How can I get more help?

-Our goal is to make this as smooth as possible; please don't hesitate to contact Support if you have any questions.
+Our goal is to make this process as smooth as possible; please don't hesitate to contact our Support team if you have any questions.